-Teaches logical ordering by time, importance or other characteristics.
+Teaches logical ordering by time, importance or other characteristic.

-Students put the points in order of importance, with the most important at the top, and the least important at the bottom.
+Students put the principles of democracy in order of importance, with the most important at the top, and the least important at the bottom.
 There are no right or wrong answers, as this is about forming opinions and giving supporting arguments.